 Barbara Wagner and Bob Paul

-As expected, Barbara Wagner and Bob Paul of the Toronto Skating Club defended the Canadian title they had won the year before in Galt, distancing themselves greatly from runners-up Maria and Otto Jelinek, students of Marg and Bruce Hyland.
+As expected, Barbara Wagner and Bob Paul of the Toronto Skating Club defended the Canadian title they had won the year before in Galt, in a four-one decision over runners-up Maria and Otto Jelinek, students of Marg and Bruce Hyland.
 Wagner and Paul's training mates, Barbara Bourne and Thomas Monypenny, claimed the bronze medal.

 Maria and Otto Jelinek.
-Photo courtesy "Skating" magazine.
+Photos courtesy "Skating" magazine.

 Prior to the ice dance competition, defending champions Lindis and Jeffery Johnston delivered a shock to CFSA officials when they headed straight home to London, Ontario after the North American Championships and announced they had no plans to defend their title because of "the reaction of the judges to our style of skating".
 They had been placed fourth at the North American Championships and believed Canadian judges were unsupportive of their shift to a more American style of ice dancing.
 Separate Waltz, Tenstep and Championship Dance competitions were held and the same three teams placed in the same order in all three.

 Geraldine Fenton and her bespectacled partner Bill McLachlan, coached by Jean Westwood, easily defeated junior men's champion Hugh Ernest Smith and his partner Beverley Orr and Winnipeg's Elaine Protheroe and William Trimble, junior ice dance champions 'skating up' in the senior event.
 Smith caused quite a stir, going against convention by matching his partner's shadow blue costume.
 Lindsay Crysler wrote, "The youthful eastern couple left the Winnipeg Arena Saturday night bearing two trophies and a rose bowl after accomplishing a clean sweep of top honours in the three major dance events."